Last Updated on May 12, 2022 by Grow with Bovees

 It is worth remembering, however, that though perfectly natural, white vinegar can be harmful to lawn grass too.
 So the idea is not to miss with that spray gun of yours.

 You can add orange oil to vinegar, say 2 ounces (75.6 g) to every gallon, to further boost its effectiveness.

-Once you’ve got rid of stickers, it would do well to make sure they never come back.
+Once you’ve got rid of stickers, you would do well to make sure they never come back.
 Frequent mowing is an effective form of prevention, so it’s a good idea to make it a regular part of your year-round lawn maintenance routine.

 Also, catching the seeds before they have time to germinate is a good idea.
-Try dragging an old carpeting behind you on a mower or tractor.
+Try dragging some old carpeting behind you on a mower or tractor.
 It might look odd, but it does wonders in reducing the chances of having stickers and grass burrs next year.